patrol114/SAMSUNG_GALAXY_s10-FRP-BYPASS/README.md

 ![Screenshot](.previews/1.jpg)

-* Take a screenshot at welcome screen with power + vol down, you will see "Allow samsung cature to access photos, media and files of your device" - Choose *Deny* here.
+* Take a screenshot at welcome screen with power + vol down, you will see "Allow samsung capture to access photos, media and files of your device" - Choose *Deny* here.

 ![Screenshot](.previews/2.jpg)